Undergraduate Education Planning

 Plan your program in consultation with academic and graduation advisors.
 Review your plan frequently and meet with your advisors every semester.

-• Complete your Smart Planner.
-If possible, plan the entire balance of your program semester-by-semester and review your Smart Planner with your advisor.
+Complete your Degree Planner.
+If possible, plan the entire balance of your program semester-by-semester and review your Degree Planner with your advisor.

-• If you are considering a teaching credential, be sure you have a clear understanding of the special requirements you must meet in order to be admitted to the teacher credential program.
+If you are considering a teaching credential, be sure you have a clear understanding of the special requirements you must meet to be admitted to the teacher credential program.
 Contact School of Education for information.

 Determine in consultation with your academic and graduation advisors how much, if any, elective credit you will have available to you in addition to your major, GE, and other requirements.